aserto-dev/aserto-idp/README.md

 ---
 ## Plugin development

-If you want to develop your own plugin you can check out our example for a dummy plugin [here](https://github.com/aserto-dev/idp-plugin-sdk/tree/main/examples/dummy)
+If you want to develop your plugin you can check out our example for a dummy plugin [here](https://github.com/aserto-dev/idp-plugin-sdk/tree/main/examples/dummy)

 ---